Catholic–Gallaudet rivalry

 The Catholic–Gallaudet rivalry is a rivalry in both football and basketball between the Catholic University Cardinals and Gallaudet Bison.
 Both institutions are based in Washington, D.C.

+The two teams have met in football only three times since 1994, but prior to that is a lengthy, one-sided rivalry.
+The series dates back to 1906.
 In 2012, Gallaudet defeated Catholic 47–27 for its first ever victory in the series.
-The two teams have met only three times since 1994, but prior to that is a lengthy, one-sided rivalry.
-The series dates back to 1906.

 The basketball series dates back to 1911.